Tzintzun444/Django-pswrd_entropy_gen/static/documentation/v2.0.0/en/README.md

             print(f'There was an error: {exception}')

-            # Returns None for each variable respectively
+            # Returns None for each variable respectively.
             return None, None, None
 ```